 Budget and Customization

 Expect USD 30 to 50 per day for solo trekking (food, teahouse lodging).
-Guided trips, like the one offered by Radiant Treks, simplify logistics.
+Guided trips, like the one offered by Radiant Treks, simplify logistics if you prefer support along the way.

 Short on time?
-Jeep shortcuts from Besisahar can reduce your trekking days and you need not sacrifice the journey’s highlights, too.
-Book through Radiant Treks for deals and carry NPR for small purchases — teahouses rarely take cards.
+Jeep shortcuts from Besisahar can reduce your trekking days and without missing the journey’s main highlights, too.
+And carry NPR for small purchases — teahouses rarely take cards.

 Final Thoughts